GowthamGirithar/Go-modules/README.md

    *  $ git tag v1.0.0
    *  $ git push --tags

+20. Main.main goes to bin folder when we do go get , otherprojects (dont have main.main) will be in src folder (local ones will be in src folder)

 # Testing in Go

 Please have a look into test cases for handlers, models to understand the same (comments are added for learning)